-Sarah Bartlett has been the Dean of the Craig Newmark Graduate School of Journalism at the City University of New York since January 2014.
+Sarah Bartlett was dean of the Craig Newmark Graduate School of Journalism at the City University of New York from January 2014 through June 2022.

 She moved to the Craig Newmark Graduate School of Journalism in 2006 after serving on its founding curriculum committee.
 As a faculty member, she created and oversaw both the Urban Reporting and the Business and Economics subject concentrations and helped found the school’s Center for Community Media.